sybrew/the-seo-framework/readme.txt

 This plugin's code is highly optimized on PHP-level and uses variable, object and transient caching.
 This means that there's little extra page load time from this plugin, even with more Meta tags used.
 A caching plugin isn't even needed for this plugin as you won't notice a difference, however it's supported wherever best suited.

-**If you use object caching:**
-The output will be stored for each page, if you've edited a page the page output Meta will stay the same until the object cache expires.
-So be sure to clear your object cache or wait until it expires.

-**Used Caches:**

-* Server-level Opcode (optimized).
-* Staticvar functions (prevents running code twice or more).
-* Staticvar class (instead of discouraged globals, prevents constructors running multiple times).
-* Object caching for unique database calls and full front-end output.
-* Transients for process intensive operations and persistent communication with front-and back end.

-**All caching plugins are supported.
-If you use one, be sure to clear your cache when you want to robots to notice your changes.**

 = Compatibility =

-**Basics:**

 * Full internationalization support through WordPress.org.
 * Extended Multibyte support (CJK).